Please click the following links to access the desired CME/CE Information:

 Contact Information

-The activities on this website have been planned and implemented in accordance with the Essentials Areas and Policies of the Accreditation Council for CME (ACCME) through the joint sponsorship of Vanderbilt School of Medicine and Improvement Learning.
-Vanderbilt School of Medicine is accredited by the Accreditation Council for CME to provide continuing medical education for physicians.
+The activities on this website have been planned and implemented in accordance with the Essentials Areas and Policies of the Accreditation Council for CME (ACCME) through the joint sponsorship of Case Western Reserve University (CWRU) School of Medicine and Improvement Learning.
+Case Western Reserve University School of Medicine is accredited by the Accreditation Council for CME to provide continuing medical education for physicians.

-If you are completing these activities in order to meet a Part 2 Maintenance of Certification (MOC) requirement, as a medical specialty board diplomate, you must complete all activities on this site in order to receive credit for meeting the MOC Part 2 requirement and in order to receive any CME credit.
+If you are completing these activities in order to meet a Part 2 Maintenance of Certification (MOC) requirement, as a medical specialty board diplomate, you must complete all activities on this site in order to receive credit for meeting the MOC Part 2 requirement.
+ABIM Diplomates must enter this site via their personal ABIM website portal (go to www.abim.org) in order to get MOC credit from ABIM.
+American Board of Pediatrics Diplomates must enter this site via their personal ABP website portfolio portal by clicking on the link to this site to be found there (go to www.abp.org) in order to receive credit from ABP.

 (Top)

-To receive any of the three types of credit that this course offers, please do the following:
+To receive credit for your work at this website, please do the following:

 (Top)